AckerlyXu/heima/articles/vpn-gateway/vpn-gateway-howto-vnet-vnet-portal-classic.md

 ## Step 7 - Retrieve values from the network configuration file

-When you create classic VNets in the Azure portal preview, the name that you view is not the full name that you use for PowerShell.
+When you create classic VNets in the Azure Portal, the name that you view is not the full name that you use for PowerShell.
 For example, a VNet that appears to be named **TestVNet1** in the portal, may have a much longer name in the network configuration file.
 The name might look something like: **Group ClassicRG TestVNet1**.
 When you create your connections, it's important to use the values that you see in the network configuration file.

 In the following steps, you will connect to your Azure account and download and view the network configuration file to obtain the values that are required for your connections.